Skip to contents

 p

-We can also apply the theme_ggswim() function:
+We can also apply the theme_ggswim() function to give it some additional beautification:

 Additional notes